One year ago today, voters in Puerto Rico chose statehood for the third time in a status plebiscite. The official results:

 The “commonwealth” party has claimed that leaving their fantasy option off the ballot disenfranchises those voters who might want that.
 This is as reasonable as saying that leaving becoming a colony of Spain off the ballot disenfranchises voters.
 The United States government has repeatedly said that “enhanced commonwealth” is not a viable option.
 When that option won in a previous plebiscite, Congress expressed regret that Puerto Rico’s voters had been duped into voting for it.

-The only viable options for Puerto Rico’s status under the U.S. Constitution are those that were on the ballot.
+The only viable options for Puerto Rico’s status under the U.S. Constitution are statehood and independence.
+Nonetheless, supporters of any other option besides statehood had the chance to vote against statehood.

 Opponents of statehood cannot win a plebiscite.
-They try instead to discredit the results.
+They try instead to discredit the results as statehood repeatedly wins.

 In a sense, the referendum vote doesn’t make a difference to Puerto Rico’s status.
 A plebiscite is a non-binding vote intended to show the will of the people.
 The territory of Alabama became a state without a referendum, and Congress could admit Puerto Rico without a vote.

-But members of the federal government, including President Trump, have repeatedly said that they will support the will of the people of Puerto Rico.
-The voters have chosen statehood twice.
+But members of the federal government, including President Biden, have repeatedly said that they will support the will of the people of Puerto Rico.
+The voters have chosen statehood three times.
 The territory’s elected leaders have officially requested statehood.
 It is time for action.